I don’t buy something unless I can figure out at least 2 different ways to use it.

-Start with your favorite granola recipe (strawberry chocolate and cranberry orange are the winners in our house) and add 2 tablespoons of flaxseed per 1 cup of oats when you add the other dry ingredients.
+Start with your favorite granola recipe (strawberry chocolate and cranberry orange and classic cinnamon are the winners in our house) and add 2 tablespoons of flaxseed per 1 cup of oats when you add the other dry ingredients.

 8. Add to Granola Bar Recipes

 Since you can use flaxseed as a binder, it only makes sense to add it to foods that are already bound together, like granola bars!